Emile Cammeraat is since august 2015 connected to the Department of Economics at the Leiden University as PHD-candidate.

 Emile Cammeraat has studied ‘law’ and ‘Economics and Business Economics’ at the Erasmus University Rotterdam.
 He specialized by doing the master International Economics at the Erasmus University Rotterdam and the European Master in Law and Economics (cum laude) at the universities of Bologna, Hamburg and Mumbai.

-Title research: The economic effects of social security.
+Title research: The economic effects of social protection.

-As a PhD-candidate, Emile is researching the effects of social security:
+As a PhD-candidate, Emile is researching the effects of social protection: